GryPTonite/KnowledgeBase/README.md

  * Method of communication between two devices over a network
  * Is a software system for interoperable machine to machine communication
  * Is a collection of standards or protocols for exchanging information between 2 devices or applications
  * A web-service works on the client/server model paradigm in the sence a client application can access the service over the internet programmatically (e.g. client programs, shell scripts) that call the service providing a URL and a particular method call, together this single address parameter is called an url endpoint (e.g. http://MyWebService/MyMethod).
-Also a webservice is stateless meaning there are no user sessions like in a web-application.
+Also a webservice is stateless meaning there are no user sessions like in a web-application

 2. Advantages of a Web Service?
-#### Interoperability:
+#### Interoperability
 Accessible over a network and runs on either HTTP or SOAP protocols and uses xml or json format in transition over the internet so the client must be able to process these formats and hence the server or client can be developed in any language.
 #### Reusability
 Any application whether web, desktop or mobile, it doesn't matter who or how many, can access the same web-service at the same time, in other words it provides a common platform for all clients.
-#### Loose Coupling:
+#### Loose Coupling
 As mentioned above Client code is totally independent with Server code.
 So a web service is a language independent way of communication or in other words I can create a service in .NET and a Java or PHP client application just as much as .net client can access it.
 #### Easy Deployment
-Same as a web application all you need is IIS or equivalent to host your service however
+Same as a web application all you need is IIS or equivalent to host your service however, a Restful
 #### Multiple Versions
 Can be running at the same time.
 Note multiple versions in this sense means it could be a new service with the exact same endpoints (methods) or additional overloads or methods.
 With this you have to take into consideration are you bug fixing for all clients or would a new method with a different outcome for a different client suffice or as a convention create a whole new service as more than one method will be changing.